havelessbemore/nacci/README.md

 1. The index data type

    For example, if using [SafeNumOps](./src/ops/safeNumOps.ts), the range is `Number.MIN_SAFE_INTEGER <= I <= Number.MAX_SAFE_INTEGER`.
-If using [BigOps](./src/ops/bigOps.ts), the range is based on [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt)'s minumum and maximum values (yes, BigInt has limits!
+If using [BigOps](./src/ops/bigOps.ts), the range is based on [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt)'s minimum and maximum values (yes, BigInt has limits!
 If reached, you can expect to encounter "RangeError: Maximum BigInt size exceeded").

 2. The value data type